The Goddess Girls: Aphrodite the Fair

-When Ares's sister Eris, the goddess of discord and strife, visits on his birthday, she brings a shiny golden apple trophy that reads, "For the fairest."
+When Ares's sister Eris, the goddess of discord and strife, visits on his birthday, she brings a shiny golden apple trophy that reads "For the fairest".
 The contest for the trophy threatens Athena and Aphrodite's friendship.

 Medusa the Rich

-Medusa develops the Midas touch, suddenly becoming able to turn objects into gold just by touching them.
-Gold, gold, everywhere!
-But when it is not just objects but food and even people that become golden, she realizes the dangers.
+Medusa develops the Midas touch, suddenly becoming able to turn objects into gold just by touching them, but when it is not just objects but food and even people that become golden, she realizes the dangers.

 Amphitrite the Bubbly

-Amphitrite, a mergirl in the Aegean Sea, has only one wish: to see the world.
-Unfortunately, unlike her sisters and other merpeople she cannot shapeshift her tail into legs to walk on land.
+Amphitrite, a mergirl in the Aegean Sea, has only one wish, and is to see the world, but unlike her sisters and other merpeople she cannot shapeshift her tail into legs to walk on land.
 When her twin sister Thetis is invited to join Poseidon in the Temple Games, Amphitrite takes her place.
 She has fun and adventure during the Games, until Gaia, the goddess of the earth, and her sons the giants crash the party.

 Hestia the Invisible

 Hestia, feeling unseen at Mount Olympus Academy, decides to become more noticeable.
 With help from Pheme, the goddess of gossip, and a godboy named Asca, she decides to step further.
 Hestia's point of view starts with coming to MOA (Mount Olympus Academy) when she was in third grade.
 Since then, she has always "hidden" under her "armor" as the three Gray Ladies call her disguise.
 When a contest comes for the best symbol, she becomes famous and becomes one of the finalists.
 After that, Hestia has changed to become less shy but still has the same kindness.